 Pants have always been the hardest things for me shop for.
 The challenge of finding the perfect balance between length and fit everywhere else has been a nearly impossible task.
 Let’s start with length, while most women’s brands have short lengths it can be challenging to find information on exactly what the inseam length is.
 What is an inseam?
 Exactly like it sounds, it is the length of the seam that runs along the inside of a pant leg and is how they lab how long the pants are.

 Measuring an inseam is incredibly easy, though you might need a friend to help, or find a pair of jeans you know fits just the way you like.
-Using a tape measure start at the crotch of your pants and measure down to the hemline, or where you would like the hemline to be.
-That number is the length you should look for when buying pants
+Using a tape measure run it down the inner seam of your pants and measure down to the hemline, or where you would like the hemline to be.
+That number is the length you should look for when buying pants These boyfriend jeans are one of the best pairs I own, and the nice part is that the length doesn’t matter cause I cuff them anyway!
+But beyond they are insanely comfortable and easy to style like this grey henley outfit I rock all the time when running errands on the weekends.

 The easiest way to find pants that are the right length is shopping brands that size by waist and inseam.
 Levi’s has various lengths that are clearly labeled on their tags making it easy to find the perfect size.
 With inseams that go down to 28 inches, and waist sizes ranging from 24-34, they continue to rank as favorites.
+Styling them is incredibly easy, from spring styles to pairing Levi’s skinny jeans with a sweater for a cool evening out on the town.
 If you can’t find a brand you like that fits their jeans this way, most websites will have information on how long their inseams are to make sure you are buying the right length.
 My perfect inseam for pants is somewhere between 26-28 inches.
+Trendy petite clothes to make great outfits starts with a great pair of pants.

 Dresses and Skirts

-Dresses and skirts are hardly any easier than pants.
-Lengths that are too long, or fall somewhere in the awkward range of not short enough but not long enough to be fashionable.
-While it can be tricky, knowing your length measurements will help you determine exactly which skirts and dress will fit you best.
+Dresses are hardly any easier than pants.
+Lengths that are too long, or fall somewhere in the awkward range of not short enough but not long enough to be fashionable can make it hard to find ones that don’t have to be altered.
+While it can be tricky, knowing your length measurements will help you determine exactly which dresses will fit you best.
 For those of you 5’2 and under, If you are looking for a dress that hits you about mid-thigh, great for wearing with boots, and heels for a modern look, a total length of 32 inches should be perfect.
 If you are closer to 5’3-5’4 looking for something with a length around 34 inches will be hit right where it should giving you the confidence to rock that dress or skirt

 Maxi dress has always been the most difficult for me in terms of shopping for dresses.
 But I found the perfect one from ASOS, and now I use that as measuring stick for how long all of my maxi dresses are.
 Maxi dresses measuring between 53-57 inches depending on how tall you are, will be perfect for those of us on the shorter side of things.
 To be honest with you I have only ever found a couple of them that I haven’t had to alter, but ASOS and JcPenny’s petite section have both been gold mines.

-Tops are usually knot as much of a struggle.
-I’ve come to the realization that I will always have sleeves that are way too long.
+Tops are usually not as much of a struggle.
+I’ve come to the realization that I will always have sleeves that are way too long and shirts that are a little too long.
 It runs in the family, or least that’s the running joke but then again most of my family is more on the petite side.
 Other than sleeves I can usually, for the most part, fit into a standard x-small or small depending on the brand, cut, and material of the top.
 This is where the petite section fails us shorter women.
 I’ve found that most stores that offer shirts in petite sizes, they are fairly boxy and more made for older women.
+If you are like me this has deterred you from searching through the petite section for clothes.

 Whats more important for a top than length is making sure it fits everywhere else.
 Using your bust and waist measurements you can make sure that your tops will fit everywhere it counts.